-When Lady Tottington wants the Were-Rabbit to escape, she says "Run, rabbit, run!"
+When Lady Tottington wants the Were-Rabbit to escape after being convinced that it's Wallace, she says "Run, rabbit, run!"
 Which is the title (and lyric) of a ditty written by Noel Gay and Ralph Butler for Noel's show, "The Little Dog Laughed".
 WWII era comedy duo Bud Flanagan and Chesney Allen made the song popular by adding lyrics referring to Adolf Hitler.
 PC Mac whistled this song during the original version of the opening sequence (see "Deleted Scenes" on the DVD).

 When Lady Tottingham brings Wallace to her "inner sanctum" she refers to it as "a place no man has ever seen" that is her "secret garden" - a likely reference to the book "My Secret Garden" by Nancy Friday.

 What looks like Feathers McGraw, the Main Villain of The Wrong Trousers (1993), can be seen sitting on a podium at Tottington Palace during the Climax, at the point when Victor fires the Golden Carrot Trophy at the Were-Rabbit clinging to a pole after running out of Golden Bullets, as Gromit in his races in on his biplane to protect it.